 But what I wouldn't do for you guys.
 On the other hand, some of the beaches I've been to were some of the most beautiful places I've visited.
 So, it wasn't that cruel, I guess.

-Cretan beaches in general are very nice and you can fit the most of them into 1–2 days.
-But man, it is hot there!
+Cretan beaches in general are very nice and you can fit most of them into 1–2 days.
+But man, it is hot out there!
 The temperatures rise to 35°C in the shade in October within a blink of an eye.

 Crete is full of wonderful beaches.
 And one of them totally worth visiting is Balos Beach and the lagoon with its turquoise water and white sand.
 This beach looks literally like an advertisement for beaches by travel agencies.

 A mild hike leads there and it is more a way to the beach from parking than a hike per se.
 It is not even 2 km (1.4 miles) long with only about 100 meters (328 feet) descent to the sea.
 But judging from the red faces of some people coming up like they're reaching one of the eight-thousanders it can be quite the achievement.

 Anyways, the lagoon is even prettier from the view up the hill.
 So don’t forget to take some pictures on your way down.

 On one side of the beach, the lagoon is very shallow, so it is perfect for kids to play in.
 The other side is exactly the opposite—rocky, wavy, and deep.
 The connection of tiny Cape Tigani to the mainland Crete creates an isthmus that gives the whole scenery a real tropical vibe.